Maryville Downtown Master Plan

 Description:

-The City of Maryville, with a population of approximately 32,000, has a rich history dating back to its incorporation in 1795.
-Over two centuries later, downtown Maryville remains the heart of the city, embodying its past, present, and future.
-The planning area for downtown encompasses approximately 210 acres, bordered by US-321/Lamar Alexander Parkway, Washington Street, and the northeastern city limits with Alcoa.
+The City of Maryville, with a population of approximately 32,000 residents, has a rich and storied history that dates back to its incorporation in 1795.
+More than two centuries later, downtown Maryville continues to serve as the heart and soul of the city, reflecting its past, present, and aspirations for the future.
+The designated planning area for downtown encompasses roughly 210 acres and is bounded by key corridors including US-321/Lamar Alexander Parkway, Washington Street, and the northeastern city limits shared with the neighboring city of Alcoa.

 Some of the key components of the Master Plan included: